theMK2k/software.hoarder.media.dist/blog/why-mediahoarder.md

+# Why Media Hoarder?
+(2022-06-27)

 To answer this question, I have to rewind back to _2019-09-09_, almost **3 years** before the writing of this blog post and the first release of **Media Hoarder**.

 And yes, this question is very legitimate, because back then the world already had quite a number of media center apps available.
 Some examples being [XBMC aka Kodi](https://kodi.tv/), [Plex](https://www.plex.tv/) or [Jellyfin](https://jellyfin.org/).

-At that time I had the following set up:
+At that time I had the following setup:

-- an HTPC with some storage
+- an HTPC with some local storage
 - a large file server with lots of additional storage

 In order to save electricity, the file server was never running 24/7.
 So I had a "cache" of anticipated media for the upcoming time as well as the latest media on the HTPC.
-If necessary, the NAS is powered on and either
+If necessary, the file server is powered on and either

 - the cache on the HTPC is going to be refilled
 - or the media is directly accessed on the NAS while it was running